 Until these options were made available in PowerPoint, the only resource was to do these edits in a program like Adobe Photoshop, save them, and then insert as backgrounds on a slide.
 And of course, those edits were not non-destructible in the sense that you could get back your original pictures.
 But within PowerPoint, all these edits are really non-destructible!

 Follow these steps to get started:

-- Add a picture to your slide (either in the Slide Master or directly on a slide -- that doesn't matter now because we are just exploring the Recolor options in this tutorial).
+- Insert a picture to your slide either in the Slide Master or directly on a slide.
+Where you insert the picture doesn't matter now because we are just exploring the Recolor options in this tutorial.

 - As soon as you select the picture, you can see the Picture Tools Format tab in the Ribbon area.
 Activate this tab, and choose these options depending on which version of PowerPoint you are using:

 - For PowerPoint 2007 click the Recolor button in the Picture Tools Format tab of the Ribbon to view the dropdown gallery shown in Figure 2.

 - In PowerPoint 2010 for Winodws, you click the Color button on the Picture Tools Format tab of the Ribbon to bring up the drop-down gallery that you can see in Figure 3.

 - Hover your cursor over any of the recolor thumbnails in this gallery to see a Live Preview of how your picture will look when recolored.
 It's a good idea to place some text over the picture as we did with the samples in Figure 1 so that you can see for yourself how the background color and text contrast with each other.

 Pictures Basics and Adjustments: Recolor Picture Backgrounds (Glossary Page)